Fuller & Thaler Asset Management Inc. Sells 40,613 Shares of TriState Capital Holdings, Inc. (NASDAQ:TSC)

 Fuller & Thaler Asset Management Inc. decreased its stake in TriState Capital Holdings, Inc. (NASDAQ:TSC) by 6.7% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 568,965 shares of the financial services provider’s stock after selling 40,613 shares during the period.
 Fuller & Thaler Asset Management Inc.’s holdings in TriState Capital were worth $12,034,000 at the end of the most recent quarter.

 Several other large investors also recently modified their holdings of TSC.
-Advisor Group Holdings Inc. increased its holdings in shares of TriState Capital by 17.8% in the 3rd quarter.
-Advisor Group Holdings Inc. now owns 2,258 shares of the financial services provider’s stock worth $47,000 after buying an additional 341 shares during the last quarter.
-US Bancorp DE increased its holdings in shares of TriState Capital by 78.4% in the 2nd quarter.
-US Bancorp DE now owns 4,762 shares of the financial services provider’s stock worth $97,000 after buying an additional 2,092 shares during the last quarter.
-Shell Asset Management Co. bought a new position in shares of TriState Capital in the 2nd quarter worth $137,000.
-Metropolitan Life Insurance Co NY grew its holdings in shares of TriState Capital by 102,687.5% during the 2nd quarter.
-Metropolitan Life Insurance Co NY now owns 8,223 shares of the financial services provider’s stock valued at $168,000 after purchasing an additional 8,215 shares during the last quarter.
-Finally, M&T Bank Corp raised its position in TriState Capital by 5.2% in the 2nd quarter.
-M&T Bank Corp now owns 12,047 shares of the financial services provider’s stock worth $246,000 after purchasing an additional 592 shares during the period.
+Advisor Group Holdings Inc. grew its holdings in shares of TriState Capital by 17.8% during the 3rd quarter.
+Advisor Group Holdings Inc. now owns 2,258 shares of the financial services provider’s stock valued at $47,000 after purchasing an additional 341 shares during the last quarter.
+US Bancorp DE boosted its position in TriState Capital by 78.4% during the second quarter.
+US Bancorp DE now owns 4,762 shares of the financial services provider’s stock valued at $97,000 after buying an additional 2,092 shares during the period.
+Shell Asset Management Co. purchased a new stake in TriState Capital during the second quarter valued at about $137,000.
+Metropolitan Life Insurance Co NY grew its stake in shares of TriState Capital by 102,687.5% during the second quarter.
+Metropolitan Life Insurance Co NY now owns 8,223 shares of the financial services provider’s stock valued at $168,000 after buying an additional 8,215 shares during the last quarter.
+Finally, M&T Bank Corp increased its holdings in shares of TriState Capital by 5.2% in the second quarter.
+M&T Bank Corp now owns 12,047 shares of the financial services provider’s stock worth $246,000 after buying an additional 592 shares during the period.
 89.90% of the stock is currently owned by hedge funds and other institutional investors.

 In related news, CEO James F. Getz sold 3,586 shares of the business’s stock in a transaction dated Monday, November 1st.
 The stock was sold at an average price of $30.05, for a total transaction of $107,759.30.
 The sale was disclosed in a filing with the SEC, which is accessible through this link.
 7.90% of the stock is owned by insiders.